Nurse Practitioner Licensure Requirements in New Mexico

 Advanced Education Requirements

-New Mexico expects all APRN licensure candidates to have at least a Master’s degree in addition to the initial training as an RN.
+New Mexico expects all APRN licensure candidates to have at least a Master’s of Science in Nursing degree (MSN) in addition to the initial training as an RN.

-This should be done in a regionally accredited school or by the military.
+This should be done at a regionally accredited school.
 This will equip you to be able to provide acute, chronic, and long-term or end of life nursing care.
 It is expected that you have adequate knowledge of Pharmacology and preventive therapy.
-They should prepare you to pass certification-based exams for your chosen specialty area and population foci.
+They should also prepare you to pass certification-based exams for your chosen specialty area and population foci.